HubSpot/ui-extensions-examples/mapbox-api/README.md

-# Company proximity navigator sample
+# View nearby companies: Mapbox API sample

 This example uses a fictitious IT services company.
 Company proximity information appears in the custom middle pane tab of a company record.
 It contains two CRM cards that help salespeople identify companies they might want to plan to visit along with a trip to the company they’re currently viewing.